Do you have a wood repair project that requires holes or cracks to be filled?

 It’s incredibly quick, simple and durable.
 Plus, a wood repair made with sawdust and glue is inexpensive and rewarding to know that it was done with a “like material”.

 Before getting started I would like to mention that this filler is not recommended for any kind of structural repairs.

 The image below shows a good example of where I often use sawdust and glue as a filler.
 This is the bottom of an upholstered chair that will be repaired with this technique.

 Having been upholstered numerous times, you can see the rail was chewed up from all the tacks.
 To make sure new upholstery tacks will hold properly, I use a homemade wood putty mixed from sawdust and glue.

 - Wood glue

 - Putty knife

 Just about any wood glue will work to make this filler.
-Wood glue (yellow or white), hide glue and even epoxy glue.
+Wood glue, hide glue and even epoxy glue.
 Because epoxy glue dries quickly, I use it on smaller repairs.